-- Teachers plan using information about the level pupils are currently working at and differentiate work to closely match their interests, ability, learning needs and learning styles.
-When a pupil has been identified with special needs their work may be further differentiated by the class teacher to remove barriers to learning and enable them to access the curriculum more easily. - If appropriate, a teaching assistant may be allocated to work with pupils in a 1:1 or small focus group to target more specific needs or specialist equipment may be given to the pupil e.g. writing slopes, concentration cushions, pen/pencil grips or easy to use scissors.
+- Teachers plan using information about the level their pupils are currently working at and differentiate work to closely match their interests, ability, learning needs and learning styles.
+When a pupil has been identified with special needs their work will be further scaffolded by the class teacher to remove barriers to learning and enable them to access the curriculum more easily. - A teaching assistant may be allocated to work with the pupil in a 1:1 or small focus group to target more specific needs. - If appropriate specialist equipment may be given to the pupil e.g. writing slopes, concentration cushions, pen/pencil grips or easy to use scissors.